Houlin2018/Houlin2018.github.io/content/publication/ucb/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "Journal of Structural Engineering"
+publication: "*Journal of Structural Engineering*"
 publication_short: "ASCE JSE"

 abstract: Large-scale beam shear capacity tests were conducted at UC Berkeley (2021) and University of Toronto (2015), representing the largest three-point-bend tests to date.
 While these tests provided valuable data, the paper criticizes the associated blind prediction competitions as flawed because competitors were only given concrete compression strength and E modulus, without other crucial material properties.
 Analysis of 784 previous tests and finite-element simulations shows that accurate predictions (like the winning 2.7% error) were statistically improbable (0.90% probability), making such competitions essentially random.
 Although the winning solutions used beam mechanics without fracture mechanics, the tests themselves remain valuable contributions to the shear capacity database.